Logo light mode the Fabryk

 • Provides a structure for (some kind of) routine - See next point

-Develop some kind of a routine
+Develop some kind of routine

 I am generally a hater of routine, but I tend to become the best version of myself when I am in a period of routine.
 I tend to eat healthier, sleep better and get up earlier, exercise, and put aside some time in the day for hobbies.
-When I fast travel, all of that goes out the window and I soon kick myself, realizing a little bit of routine, as long as it isn't too rigid in nature, goes a long way for my mental and physical health.
+When I fast travel, all of that goes out the window and I soon kick myself, realizing a little of routine, as long as it isn't too rigid in nature, goes a long way for my mental and physical health.

 So whatever that may be, either having designated work hours or going to the local gym on the daily, these little routine things you can weave into your travels will alleviate burn-out and save you mentally and physically.